hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 For more on `mapAsyncUnordered` see the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#mapasyncunordered ) or [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#mapasyncunordered).

-###  How to do Throttling in Akka Streams.
+###  How to do throttling in Akka Streams

-When building a streaming application and the upstream exceeds the specified rate the `throttle` element can fail the stream or shape the stream by pack pressuring.
+When building a streaming application and the upstream exceeds the specified rate the `throttle` element can fail the stream or shape the stream by back pressuring.
 Throttling with Akka Streams API is as easy as adding a `throttle` element and add specific number of elements per time unit.

 ```scala

   implicit val system = ActorSystem()
   implicit val materializer = ActorMaterializer()
   implicit val ec = system.dispatcher

   val throttleGraph = Source(1 to 1000000)
      .map(n => s"I am number $n")
      .throttle(elements = 1, per = 1 second, maximumBurst = 1, mode = ThrottleMode.shaping)
      .runWith(Sink.foreach(println))
      .onComplete(_ => system.terminate())
 ```

 Once the upper bound has been reached the parameter `maximumBurst` can be used to allow the client to send a burst of messages while still respecting the `throttle`

 ```scala